The #1 Heavy-Duty Rust Stain Remover

 Directions For Use

 Read entire label before using.
 Always pre-test in an inconspicuous area.
 For stubborn stains, increase dosage and/or contact time.

 Bathtubs, Sinks, Tile Rust Stain Removal

 - Wet area to be cleaned.

 - Apply powder to damp sponge or cloth.

 - Rub lightly until stains are gone.
-Rinse.
+Rinse with ambient water.

 Note: Not recommended for older, worn or chipped porcelain cast iron fixtures.